halmai-mcrae/halmai-mcrae/README.md

 **Kia ora, I'm @halmai-mcrae!**

-🔧 TypeScript, React, Angular, Node.js
+TypeScript and Node.js.

-🖤 Building reliable APIs, sculpting services, and fine-tuning UIs.
+Building reliable APIs, sculpting services, and fine-tuning UIs.

-💻 Love teaming up on exciting projects.
+Love teaming up on projects.
 Let's create something cool together.

 <!---
 halmai-mcrae/halmai-mcrae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.